 file:// the file contents will need to properly formatted for the configured

 Disable automatically prompt for CLI input parameters.

 To use the following examples, you must have the AWS CLI installed and configured.
 See the Getting started guide in the AWS CLI User Guide for more information.

 Unless otherwise stated, all examples have unix-like quotation rules.
 These examples will need to be adapted to your terminal’s quoting rules.
 See Using quotation marks with strings in the AWS CLI User Guide .

 To delete a version of a managed policy

 v2 from the policy whose ARN is

-For more information, see Overview of IAM Policies in the Using IAM guide.
+For more information, see Policies and permissions in IAM in the AWS IAM User Guide.